sparkfun/SparkFun_RTK_Firmware/docs/intro.md

     ![Config menu highlighted on display](<SparkFun RTK Config Display.png>)

-3. Put the RTK device into configuration mode by pressing the POWER button until the Config menu is highlighted.
+3. Put the RTK device into configuration mode by pressing the POWER or SETUP button until the Config menu is highlighted.

 4. From your phone, connect to the WiFi network *RTK Config*.